Crowdsourced Testing Guide with Best Crowd Testing Companies

 • Track of testing effort – It is difficult for CrowdSource Testing companies to manage testing efforts and progress of testers residing in different locations and different time zones.

-Where is Crowd Sourcing more Beneficial
+Where Crowd Sourcing is More Beneficial

 • Load Test application servers – As multiple testers will hit the application at the same time, intentionally or unintentionally, this form of testing can be proved as very useful in determining the behaviour of the application when multiple users hit at the same time.